Understanding the differences between GDPR and FADP

 Digital Markets Act applications

-The Digital Markets Act (DMA) applies directly to the six big tech companies that the European Commission designated as gatekeepers.
+The Digital Markets Act (DMA) applies directly to the seven big tech companies that the European Commission designated as gatekeepers.
 However, to achieve compliance, the gatekeepers will apply compliance requirements to third-party companies that use their platforms and services, e.g. for advertising.

 Parts of the regulation deal with data protection and user privacy, which align with the GDPR and FADP, particularly since the DMA applies to organizations with EU/EEA digital operations.

-The DMA requires valid user consent to be obtained in many cases by controllers, which includes both the gatekeeper companies and third-parties that rely on their platforms and services.
+The DMA requires valid user consent to be obtained in many cases by controllers, which includes both the gatekeeper companies and third parties that rely on their platforms and services.
 Valid user consent uses the model common to the GDPR and FADP.

 This consent must also be signaled to gatekeepers that require it, like Google, to ensure consent has been obtained before users’ personal data is collected and they receive personalized advertising or targeting in certain cases.
 Usercentrics CMP enables consent signaling, e.g. with Google Consent Mode.